 Holtorf Medical Group

-Hashimoto’s Thyroiditis is thought to be the most common causes of hypothyroidism, but usually goes undetected.
+Hashimoto’s Thyroiditis is thought to be the most common cause of hypothyroidism but usually goes undetected.
 About 1 in 1,000 people will be diagnosed with this autoimmune condition, but it is much more common.
 Of this group, women are significantly more likely to have Hashimoto’s, and it is most common between the ages of 45 and 65.
 As this condition affects millions, it is important to understand what it is, causes and symptoms, and what to do if you think you may be suffering from Hashimoto’s Thyroiditis.

 Hashimoto’s Thyroiditis is an autoimmune condition that involves the production of thyroid antibodies that attack thyroid gland proteins resulting in inflammation, damage to the thyroid, and reduced hormone production.
 Eventually, if untreated, the thyroid can become too damaged to produce appropriate hormone levels resulting in severe hypothyroidism.